 If your place becomes unlivable due to covered losses (like a fire or windstorm), your ‘loss of use’ coverage can help pay for a temporary place to stay and basic living expenses such as food, laundry, hotel parking, etc.

 If your friend slips and falls while you’re hosting an apartment party, you could be liable.
 So if someone is injured on your property, or anyone on your policy causes damage to someone else’s property or stuff, your renters insurance company should have you covered.

 If your friend needs to go to the hospital because of that slip and fall, your medical payments will kick in.
 Renters insurance covers you if your guests get injured at your place, or if you accidentally people hurt outside of your home as well.
 Note that your renters insurance does not cover medical costs if you or someone residing with you are injured—only non-residents and guests.

-Btw, take note that different people might need different coverage amounts, depending on your lifestyle and situation.
+Different people might need different coverage amounts, depending on their lifestyle and situation.

 For example, you might have $20,000 worth of personal belongings, so you’ll want to get $20k worth of personal property coverage (rather than the $10,000 minimum) to make sure you’re adequately covered.
 Your landlord also might require you to have a certain amount of personal liability coverage.
 Don’t worry, changing your coverage options is a lot less of a headache than it sounds, with Lemonade’s Live Policy.

 What does Lemonade renters insurance in California protect me against?

 Does renters insurance in the Golden State cover theft?
 What about fires?
 Or earthquakes?